oracle-livelabs/database-maa/zdm-physical-offline/source-db-provision/source-db-provision.md

 In this lab

-* You will provision a Virtual Cloud Network.
+* You will provision a Virtual Cloud Network in Oracle Cloud Infrastructure.
 * You will provision source database using Oracle Marketplace image available in Oracle Cloud Infrastructure.

 ### Prerequisites